Emergency Action Plan

 Run a drill to make sure that the employees are following the plan correctly.

 The more detailed your EAP is, the higher the chances that your employees will evacuate the building safely without causing widespread panic.
 The importance of having a plan draws a thick line between life and death.
 After such a situation, you might night need cleanup services to restore back the building.
-To remove smoke and salvage the furniture and equipment, call Service Team of Professionals.
+To remove smoke and salvage the furniture and equipment, call STOP Restoration.
 Offering services in Las Vegas, Henderson, North Las Vegas and many other areas, the company specializes in cleanup and restoration of all kinds of disastrous situations.
 Make a quick call to S.T.OP at (702) 803-3094 for emergency cleaning service